hiphoox/course-rubymotion/Presentation/11-ViewControllers/reveal.md

 </slide>

 <slide>
-## Bacon
+## view property

-RubyMotion uses a version of Bacon called MacBacon, a small clone of the popular RSpec framework
+Every view controller has a ***view*** property.
+This property has a reference to the main view that will be displayed.

 </slide>